US Thought Risk of Russia Using a Nuclear Weapon Was at 50% in 2022, New Woodward Book Says

 The book says the warning caused alarm within the Biden administration as it moved the chance of Russia using a nuclear weapon from 5% or 10% way up to 50%.
 Around the same time, President Biden said publicly that the risk of nuclear “armageddon” was higher than it had been at any time since the Cuban Missile Crisis.

-“I don’t there is any such a thing as the ability to easily use a tactical nuclear weapon and not end up with Armageddon,” Biden told donors at a fundraiser in New York City in October 2022.
+“I don’t think there is any such a thing as the ability to easily use a tactical nuclear weapon and not end up with Armageddon,” Biden told donors at a fundraiser in New York City in October 2022.
 “We have not faced the prospect of Armageddon since Kennedy and the Cuban Missile Crisis.”

 Despite the huge risk of nuclear war, Biden did not alter course on US involvement in the proxy war, which has only escalated since then.
 The Woodward book says that the US issued several warnings and threats on the potential consequences of what could happen if Russia used a nuclear weapon in Ukraine.